Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 description: Statement about the ongoing COVID-19 / Coronavirus condition
 ---

-Due to the lockdown announced in December and the clinic being closed for another 3 weeks at least, I am started to branch out via different pathways with the aim to be able to still help you even if a clinic appointment isn't possible (non urgent).
-I have opened up bookings for online treatments via video.
-While this will be a different approach it has had some superb results so far, so be open minded!
+Due to the lockdown announced in December and the clinic being closed for another 3 weeks at least, I am still offering online treatments via video.
+While this is  a different approach it has had some superb results so far, so why not give it a try?!
 I'd like to adopt this approach as it is the safest way we can help at the moment.
-These will be done via, Zoom or WhatsApp depending on your preference.
+These video consultations will be done via, Zoom or WhatsApp depending on your preference.

 Online assessment and treatment will include: